 Competitiveness is a driver of Canada's economic prosperity and signal of Canada’s attractiveness as a global jurisdiction and immigration destination.
 It reflects Canada’s ability to attract investment, foster innovation and spur economic growth.

-Canada ranked 14th out of 141 countries in the 2019 edition of the World Economic Forum’s Global Competitiveness Index.
+Canada ranked 15th out of 64 countries in the 2023 IMD World Competitiveness Ranking.